FikaWorks/grgate/example/README.md

 > execution is successful.
 Docker KinD is used, and you will need to create 2
 > repositories to test the release publishing flow.

+## Overview

+The diagram below represent the idea of what GRGate can be used in Kubernetes.

 ![GRGate in your GitOps environment](grgate-kubernetes.png "GRGate in your GitOps environment")

+In the following section, we will test the integration of GRGate with Docker KinD.

 ## Getting started